Title I, Part A Authorized Use of FundsTitle I, Part A federal funds help to meet the educational needs of students in California.

 - The activity/expenditure is aligned to meet the challenging State academic content standards (Every Student Succeeds Act [ESSA] sections 1112[a][B][i], and 1112[b]);

 - The activity/expenditure is an evidenced-based educational strategy (ESSA sections 1003[b][B], 1114[d], and 1115[h]);

 - The activity/expenditure is reasonable, necessary, and allocable cost to the program (Title 2 Code of Federal Regulations [CFR] sections 200.404, and 200.405);

 - Title I, Part A funds used supplement the funds that would, in the absence of such funds, be made available from State and local sources, and do not supplant such funds (ESSA Section 1118[b]);

 - Title I, Part A funds used are current Federal fiscal year or the subsequent fiscal year (ESSA Section 1127[a]).

 Title I Schoolwide Programs (SWP) should consider the following general criteria when approving activities or expenditures supported with Title I, Part A funds:

 - The activity/expenditure meets a need identified in the comprehensive needs assessment (ESSA Section 1114[b]);

-- The activity/expenditure is included in the Single Plan for Student Achievement (SPSA) (Education Code [EC] Section 64001[g][C]);
+- The activity/expenditure is included in the School Plan for Student Achievement (SPSA) (Education Code [EC] Section 64001[g][C]);

 - The SPSA has been approved by the local governing board (EC Section 64001[i]);